tdbabas/nagios-plugin-database-query/README.rst

   * XML::Simple

-Additionally, you will need any DBD modules required to access your databases need to be installed and setup correctly.
+Additionally, any DBD modules required to access your databases need to be installed and setup correctly.

 A connection file also needs to be present.
 By default, the script will use a file called \ **.db_conn.xml**\ , which it expects to find in the same directory as the script.
 If you want to use a different file, you must specify it with the \ **-C**\  option.